-|Cisplatin and Etoposide Phosphate With or Without GDC-0449 or Cixutumumab in Treating Patients With Extensive-Stage Small Cell Lung Cancer
+|Cisplatin and Etoposide With or Without Vismodegib or Cixutumumab in Treating Patients With Extensive-Stage Small Cell Lung Cancer

 Further Study Information

-OUTLINE: This is a multicenter study.
-Patients are stratified according to gender.
-Patients are randomized to 1 of 3 treatment arms.
+OUTLINE: Patients are randomized to 1 of 3 treatment arms.

-ARM III: Patients receive cisplatin and etoposide phosphate as in arm I and cixutumumab IV over 1 hour on days 1, 8, and 15.
+ARM III: Patients receive cisplatin and etoposide as in Arm I and cixutumumab IV over 1 hour on days 1, 8, and 15.
 Treatment repeats every 21 days for 4 courses in the absence of disease progression or unacceptable toxicity.
 Patients then receive cixutumumab alone once weekly in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 1 year.

 - Patients must have histologically or cytologically confirmed small cell lung cancer

 - Patients must have extensive stage SCLC